 We opened in September 2013 and offer a full time, creative curriculum that is completely in line with the primary national curriculum but with some added ‘whizzy bits’!
-We offer education to children aged from 5 to 11 years within a fabulous setting which allows us to offer a nurturing environment where children can feel a sense of belonging and strive to reach their potential
+We offer education to children aged from 5 to 11 years within a fabulous setting which allows us to offer a nurturing environment where children can feel a sense of belonging and strive to reach their potential.

-Our vision is to provide an environment where primary children with SEMH and associated difficulties can access an education that aims to develop the whole child in a healthy and balanced manner addressing their physical, emotional and intellectual capabilities through a developmentally appropriate curriculum.
+Our vision is to provide an environment where primary children with SEMH and associated needs can access an education that aims to develop the whole child in a healthy and balanced manner addressing their physical, emotional and intellectual capabilities through a developmentally appropriate curriculum.

-Marchbank Free School has:
+Marchbank Free School